ramanan-b-r/Trick_Or_Treat/README.md

 Welcome to the **Trick or Treat Game**!
 This is a fun gamewhere you play as either the Host or the Trick or Treater.
 The Host needs to figure out who the real human being is and give them the poisonous treat, while the Trick or Treater tries to convince the Host that they are a zombie and avoid getting the poisonous treat.

 ## Features
-- **Multiplayer Game:** Play with one other person in a fun and interactive setting.
+- **Multiplayer Game using Socket Programming:** Play with another person on a local network with the help of sockets.
-- **AI Integration:** Interact with an AI bot that adds an extra layer of fun and challenge.
+- **AI Integration:** Interact with an AI model that was trained to mimic a zombie.
-- **Halloween Theme:** Enjoy a spooky Halloween-themed game with colorful terminal output.
+- **Halloween Theme:** The entire game revolves around the idea of conversing and trying to mimic a zombie.

 ## How to Play
 1. **Setup the Server:**